Seattle developer to sell upscale, just-finished Capitol Hill apartments for low-income housing

 A “rare opportunity” on Capitol Hill will transform a just-finished apartment building planned for upscale market-rate rentals into affordable housing for people who are currently homeless.

-The developer of the 76-unit Clay apartments plans to sell the building to the Low Income Housing Institute for about $18.2 million, said LIHI Director Sharon Lee.
-LIHI expects to house 75 people currently experiencing homelessness, including 20 homeless veterans, Lee said.
+The developer of the 76-unit Clay apartments plans to sell the building to the Low Income Housing Institute (LIHI) for about $18.2 million, said LIHI Director Sharon Lee.
+LIHI expects to house 75 people, including 20 homeless veterans, Lee said.

 The sale, expected to close next month, is an unusual deal in Seattle’s once-hot apartment market.

 The seven-story building at East Howell Street and Belmont Avenue was advertised as “perfectly tailored for city living.”
-Inside, studio apartments are less than 300 square feet.
+Inside are studio apartments of less than 300 square feet.
 A rooftop deck offers views of downtown.

 “If ever there was a beating heart of Seattle, Clay sits right in the middle of it,” reads the promotional copy on the building’s website.